 - 3.3 The Director of HR & Student Support Services will have special responsibility for safeguarding issues (as the designated senior member of staff with Lead Responsibility.
 He/she will be assisted by other members of staff with responsibility for Safeguarding).
-These staff are referred to as Safeguarding Leads. - 3.4 The Chair of The Board of Governors will receive, from the designated senior member of staff with Lead Responsibility for Safeguarding, an annual report which reviews how the duties have been disseminated. - 3.5 All College members should be aware of the signs and symptoms of abuse and neglect so that they are able to identify cases of children who may need help or protection.
+These staff are referred to as Strategic Safeguarding Leads. - 3.4 The Board will receive an annual report which reviews how the duties have been disseminated. - 3.5 All College members should be aware of the signs and symptoms of abuse and neglect so that they are able to identify cases of children who may need help or protection.